adamsoliev/Ganymede/compiler/README.md

 ```

 ## Parser
-It is a hand-coded simple recursive descent parser.
+It is a hand-coded recursive descent parser.
 It generates an AST using 5 types of nodes: decl, stmt, expr, type and param_list.
 Take a look at [baikalc.h](./baikalc.h) for more details.
 ```
 int main() {
   return 0;